ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

 > * How do we honor bodies that don't conform, can't produce, won't submit?
 > This makes explicit: racism lives in threatened bodies, poverty lives in hungry bodies, patriarchy lives in controlled bodies.
 Liberation must also be embodied.

-**No liberation narrative.** The Spiral is cyclical, but liberation theology is directional \- from bondage to freedom, from crucifixion to resurrection.
+**No liberation narrative.** The Spiral are cyclical, but liberation theology is directional \- from bondage to freedom, from crucifixion to resurrection.
 Where is hope for actual transformation of oppressive systems?

 > ### **BECOMING as Liberation Thread**
 >